-Management's Discussion and Analysis For the year ended December 31, 2021 and 2020 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the three-month periods ended March 31, 2022 and 2021 (Expressed in Canadian dollars, unless otherwise noted)

 6. Cautionary Statement Regarding Forward-Looking Information

 This MD&A contains "forward-looking statements" within the meaning of applicable Canadian securities legislation.
 Such forward-looking statements include statements regarding the outlook for the Company's future operations, plans and timing for the commencement or advancement of exploration activities on the Company's properties, UEX's growth strategy, joint arrangements and option earn in arrangements, UEX's 50% ownership of JCU, statements about future market conditions, supply and demand conditions, forecasts of future costs and expenditures, and other expectations, intention and plans that are not historical fact.
 These forward-looking statements are based on certain factors and assumptions, including expected economic conditions, uranium prices, results of operations, performance and business prospects and opportunities.